 In addition to the support offered to clubs and providers, we work closely with the Greater Manchester Ability Counts League, Schools, Further and Higher Education providers and key partners to ensure that there is a wide range of playing opportunities for players with disabilities and a clear pathway for progression.

-You can find out more information on all of the ways to get involved below, or by contacting our Inclusion Football Development Officer, Katherine Jones by clicking HERE.
+You can find out more information on all of the ways to get involved below, or by contacting our Disability Football Development Officer, Steven Edwards by clicking HERE.

 Greater Manchester Ability Counts League